princerathi1989/financial-chatbot/docs/API_DOCUMENTATION.md

 #### POST /upload/multiple

-Upload and process one or more PDF/CSV documents.
+Upload and process one or more PDF documents.

 **Request:**
 - Content-Type: `multipart/form-data`